-A full grasp of how numbers, equations, and methodologies work is imperative in fields spanning government to commerce to technology, and this is one of the many grounds that make a mathematics degree a sought-after credential (Kowarski, 2020).
-Other top skills needed for a math-related career are critical thinking, analytical, problem-solving, and quantitative reasoning.
-These skills enable math majors to create and utilize complex concepts and make logical discourse.
+A full grasp of how numbers, equations, and methodologies work is imperative in various fields, like commerce, government, technology, and more.
+This serves as one of the many grounds that make a mathematics degree-holder sought-after by employers from different industry sectors.
+(Kowarski, 2020).
+Other top skills needed for math careers include analytical, critical thinking, quantitative reasoning, and problem-solving,.
+These skills enable math majors to understand complex concepts and make logical discourse.

 The mathematics definition paints it as analyzing data, numbers, and structures to design models.
 These models help us understand everything around us.